-- First of all, the attention-grabbing term Cannonball Tree serves as the common name for the Couroupita guianensis.
+- Quite amazingly, the attention-grabbing term perfectly serves as the common name for the Couroupita guianensis.
 This awesome tree quite clearly represents a highly distinctive tree native to only a specific portion of the world.

-- However, this remarkable and fascinating species now exists in cultivation in many regions of the world possessing an appropriate climate.
-But,although its fruit remains completely edible, humans rarely eat the surprising plant.
+- This remarkable and fascinating species, however, now exists in cultivation in many regions of the world possessing an appropriate climate.
+While its fruit remains completely edible, humans rarely eat the surprising plant, though.

 - That’s due to the fact that, despite the quite fragrant appeal of its flowers, many consider the fruit itself to have a distinctly unpleasant aroma.
 But the enormous fruit of the remarkable tree does have commercial value of a sort.

-- That’s because, and amazingly so, many local inhabitants of its region actually feed it to their livestock.
-Nevertheless, the marvelous Cannonball Tree has long held a role of importance in the cultures of local Indigenous Peoples.
+- That’s because, and somewhat surprisingly so, many local inhabitants of its region actually feed it to their livestock.
+The marvelous Cannonball Tree nevertheless has long held a role of importance in the cultures of local Indigenous Peoples.

-- Further, these local inhabitants have long used it as a source of medicines for a wide variety of complaints.
+- These local inhabitants have also long used it as a source of medicines for a wide variety of complaints.
 These include treating such conditions as skin conditions, injuries, malaria, and even toothaches and the common cold.

-- But, in many countries, it now forms an popular ornamental plant.
+- In many countries, though, it now forms an popular ornamental plant.
 This only increases concerns for it.
 Fortunately for those who appreciate the wonders of Nature, this tree appears to be maintaining a stable population, for the moment.

-- Therefore, the IUCN currently lists it as Least Concern on its Red List.
+- The IUCN, therefore, currently lists it as Least Concern on its Red List.
 It nevertheless does face threats to its continued existence.
 Most currently, it faces the danger of habitat loss.
 Plus, the tree also faces the ongoing threat of climate change.

 Cannonball Tree Physical Description

 In addition to its other unique characteristics, the truly fascinating Cannonball Tree also constitutes a reasonably large variety of tree.
-That’s because this particular species of plant typically attains heights equaling around 110 ft (35 m).
+That’s due to the fact that this particular species of plant typically attains heights equaling around 110 ft (35 m).

-However, the majority of specimens growing outside of its native region most commonly average slightly less in height.
-But, its other features more than make up for this in terms of appeal.
+The majority of specimens growing outside of its native region, however, most commonly average slightly less in height.
+Its other features more than make up for this in terms of appeal, though.
 For one, its leaves generally develop in comparatively large clusters.

 These groupings develop on the end of short branches.
 These branches typically grow to a length measuring between 3 – 12 in (8 – 31 cm) in length.
 But, these can grow to as long as 22 in (57 cm) in overall length.
 The flowers produced also have an extremely strong aroma.